RickofManc/vv-pizzas/README.md

 The code on each file has been tested using the appropriate validation service; W3C Markup for HTML and PEP8 Online for Python.

-Below are the summarised positive results from these tests:
+Below are the summarised results from these tests:

 * **run.py** - 0 Errors / 0 Warnings
 * **layout.html** - 0 Errors / 0 Warnings
-* **index.html** - 0 Errors / 0 Warnings
+* **index.html** - 1 Errors / 2 Warnings; relating to the absence of boiler pate <!DOCTYPE HTML> which is to expected given the structure of the website and this being coded to the layout.html file.
 * **404.html** - 0 Errors / 0 Warnings

 ### Browser

 ### Device

 ### Accessibility

-Each page has been tested using the [Wave (Web Accessibility Evaluation Tool)](https://wave.webaim.org/)
+The homepage has been tested using the [Wave (Web Accessibility Evaluation Tool)](https://wave.webaim.org/) with zero alerts or errors received.

 ### Performance

 ![Lighthouse Test Results]()